s01ren/Blog/content/2024/default-apps-2024.md

 🌐 **Browser: Arc**
 Last year, Safari was my default browser.
 This event introduced me to [Arc](https://arc.net/).
 And while I needed a couple of trials - I am now convinced that Arc is my new standard, once two things are shipped: an iPad app and the Noir extension.
+[Update - 2024-06-20] Arc has a dedicated iPad version now ✅

 💬 **Chat: Signal, WhatsApp**
 No change.
 I have Telegram Threema, and Matrix - but barely use them.